meanjs/mean-seo/README.md

 		cacheDuration: 2, // In milliseconds for disk cache });

-And then, if your Express app is called "app", add the following:
+And then, assuming your Express application instance is named 'app', you should add the following:

 	app.use(seo());

-In order for the crawler to know you are serving an SPA page using hashbangs.
-So if you use HTML5 pushState URL scheme then you should also make sure to add the following to the <head> tag of your page:
+If you use HTML5 URL scheme then you should let the crawler know you're serving an AJAX application by adding the following to the HEAD tag of your page:

 	<meta name=”fragment” content=”!”>